Sleeping in Airports

 Photo Credit: Shutterstock

-Constructed in 1395, Gyeongbok (or Gyeongbokgung) Palace was for many years the most powerful place in South Korea.
-Today, it is used for entirely touristic purposes – and has been voted to be one of the most stunning locations in the city.
+Constructed in 1395, the Gyeongbok (or Gyeongbokgung) Palace was, for many years, the most powerful place in South Korea.
+Today, it is used for entirely tourist purposes – and has been voted to be one of the most stunning locations in the city.
 Within it, you can visit the National Palace Museum of Korea and a series of traditional folk Korean gardens.
 Wander through the classic architecture, checking out ancient artifacts, cultural depictions and educational information.
 The president’s Blue House, the National Folk Museum, and the impressive US Embassy are also within walking distance from here.

-Time Required: The Palace can take anywhere from one – five hours to explore, depending on the time you wish to spend in the various exhibits.
+• Time Required: The Palace can take 1 to 5 hours to explore, depending on the time you wish to spend in the various exhibits.
 Note that this does not include travel time to and from the airport.

 Insadong

 If your primary goal for your mini-vacation is art and culture, you’d be wise to head over to Insadong, Seoul’s current art district.
-Here, visitors are likely to find a number of traditional arts and crafts including ink drawings, antiques and celadon pottery.
-The main traditional street is the most famous and popular area, however the area itself encompasses nearly 13 hectares in total.
-Galleries are plentiful along these streets, as are tea houses and hanoks – traditional style house restaurants.
-Tapgol Park is also within walking distance from here, for those who wish to explore a hugely historically saturated pagoda.
+Visitors will likely find several traditional arts and crafts, including ink drawings, antiques, and celadon pottery.
+The main traditional street is the most famous and popular area; however, it encompasses nearly 13 hectares.
+Galleries are plentiful along these streets, as are tea houses and hanoks – traditional-style house restaurants.
+Tapgol Park is also within walking distance for those wishing to explore a hugely historically saturated pagoda.

-Time Required: Spend as long or as little time as you wish exploring the shops and galleries that stipple Insadong.
-We would recommend budgeting a minimum of an hour here – though more if you are more serious about shopping and art.
+• Time Required: Spend as long or as little time as you wish exploring the shops and galleries that stipple Insadong.
+We recommend budgeting at least an hour here – though more if you are more serious about shopping and art.
 Note that this does not include travel time to and from the airport.

 Myeongdong

-If you’re visiting Seoul to fully immerse yourself in the city’s intensity, you will certainly want to head to Myeongdong – the city’s busiest area.
-Here, you will find a wide variety of local and international shops, in addition to a ton of restaurants and cafes.
-Street vendors galore will give you a taste of local fare for a modest price, while Lotte Department Store will give you some of your best people watching.
+If you’re visiting Seoul to immerse yourself fully in the city’s intensity, you will certainly want to head to Myeongdong – the city’s busiest area.
+Here, you will find a wide variety of local and international shops and many restaurants and cafes.
+Street vendors galore will give you a taste of local fare for a modest price, while Lotte Department Store will provide you with some of your best people-watching opportunities.
 That said, do be warned that the shopping here is hardly cheap.
-Myeongdong was in fact ranked in the top 10 most expensive shopping districts in the world in 2018!
+Myeongdong was ranked in the world’s top 10 most expensive shopping districts in 2018!

-Time Required: As with other shopping destinations, the amount of time you wish to explore here is entirely dependent on your preferences and availability.
+• Time Required: As with other shopping destinations, the time you wish to explore here depends entirely on your preferences and availability.
 We would recommend no less than 1.5 hours.
 Note that this does not include travel time to and from the airport.

 Public transit options include:

-• Railroad Express (AREX): A new train that connects downtown Seoul with the airport and 9 other stops along the way that lead to further metro access.
+• Railroad Express (AREX): A new train connecting downtown Seoul with the airport and nine other stops, leading to further metro access.
 For rates and schedules: Airport Express Train.

 • Public Bus: Departs from multiple locations outside the departures lounge for areas throughout Seoul.